 \ref{it:propL1} This is a a consequence of \cite[Thm.~1.6.5]{schmidt}. \end{proof}

 \begin{remark} Let $G$ be a finite group and call a simplex $Y$ in $\Sigma(G)$ a \emph{generating simplex} if $\gen{Y}=G$.
 Assume that we are able, for any simplex $Y$ in $\Sigma(G)$, to tell whether $Y$ is a generating simplex.
 Then we also know which subsets of $G$ are generating sets: indeed, by the minimality of independent sets, $X\subseteq G$ is a generating set if and only if it contains a generating simplex of $\Sigma(G)$.
-Knowing the generating simplices in $G$ implies, in the language of \cite{Luc21}, being in Situation 1 and \emph{having enough information on the generating properties} of $G$ to deduce, for instance: \begin{itemize} \item whether $G$ is nilpotent, supersolvable, perfect, \cite[Prop.~6]{Luc21}; \item whether $G$ is solvable, \cite[Thm.~9]{Luc21}; \item the number of non-Frattini resp.\ non-abelian factors in a chief series of $G$, \cite[Thm.~10]{Luc21}. \end{itemize} In particular, in this favourable situation, a much more general version of \cref{prop:nilpotent}\ref{it:propS1} holds. \end{remark}
+Knowing the generating simplices in $G$ implies, in the language of \cite{Luc21}, being in Situation 1 and \emph{having enough information on the generating properties} of $G$ to deduce, for instance: \begin{itemize} \item whether $G$ is nilpotent, supersolvable, perfect, \cite[Prop.~6]{Luc21}; \item whether $G$ is solvable, \cite[Thm.~9]{Luc21}; \item the number of non-Frattini resp.\ non-abelian factors in a chief series of $G$, \cite[Thm.~10]{Luc21}. \end{itemize} In other words, if we could identify generating simplices in $\Sigma(G)$, we could, for instance, derive directly from $\Sigma(G)$ whether $G$ is nilpotent (without the need of a nilpotent representative $H$ for $\Sigma(H)\cong\Sigma(G)$ as \cref{prop:nilpotent}\ref{it:propS1} would require). \end{remark}

 The following proposition ensures that, for noncyclic groups having the same independence complex as a finite abelian group, the information provided by the complex can be localized at the primes dividing the number of its vertices.